Katie Swan: 2017–18: Wimbledon second round

 At the start of the 2018, it was announced that Swan had joined Andy Murray's "77 Sports Management" with a statement from him saying: "Katie is a player I've been watching for a while.
 She's got great potential and has already had some good results.
 I'm hoping we can offer support to her in areas on and off the court and complement the team she has in place already."
 She subsequently added Heather Watson's former coach, Diego Veronelli, to share responsibilities with her existing coach, Julien Picot.

 In May 2018, Swan won her second $25k tournament without dropping a set at the Torneo Conchita Martínez in Monzón, Spain.
-In June 2018, she won two rounds in qualifying at the Nottingham Open, to reach the main-draw of a WTA Tour event by right for the first time, earlier appearances having relied on wildcards.
+In June 2018, she won two rounds in qualifying at the Nottingham Open, to reach the main draw of a WTA Tour event by right for the first time, earlier appearances having relied on wildcards.
 Swan lost to Mona Barthel in the first round.

 After receiving another wildcard for Wimbledon in July 2018, Swan defeated world No. 36, Irina-Camelia Begu, to reach the second round, at which point she lost to 29th seed Mihaela Buzărnescu.

 2019–2021: Mixed fortunes

 In January 2019, Swan entered qualifying at the Australian Open for the first time, however, she retired due to injury against Bianca Andreescu.

 She made it to the final round of qualifying for the 2019 French Open, before losing in straight sets to Kristína Kučová.
 Awarded a wildcard entry at the 2019 Wimbledon Championships, Swan was defeated by Laura Siegemund in the first round.
 She won the $25k Paf Open in Haabneeme in November 2021.

-In February 2021, she won a $25k tournament in Orlando.
+In February 2021, she won a $25k event in Orlando.
 Swan qualified for the 2021 Wimbledon Championships, defeating Arina Rodionova in the final qualifying round.
-In the first round of the main-draw, she lost to 23rd seed Madison Keys.
+In the first round of the main draw, she lost to 23rd seed Madison Keys.

 2022: Chennai Open semifinal

 At the qualifying tournament of the Australian Open, Swan defeated Abbie Myers in the first round, but lost to Viktoriya Tomova in the second.

 In February, she defeated Sachia Vickery at the $25k event in Santo Domingo to win her 10th title on the ITF Circuit and sixth at $25k level.

-During grass-court season, Swan made the round of 16 at the Bad Homburg Open after entering as a qualifier.
-She defeated former US Open champion Sloane Stephens from a set down, before losing to another former US Open champion, eventual finalist Bianca Andreescu in the second round.
+During grass-court season, Swan made the round of 16 at the Bad Homburg Open, after entering as a qualifier.
+She defeated former US Open champion Sloane Stephens from a set down, before losing to another former US Open champion, eventual finalist Bianca Andreescu, in the second round.

 Swan was awarded a wildcard for Wimbledon where she lost in three sets to Marta Kostyuk in the first round.

 In August, she won her first $60k event at the Lexington Challenger, defeating fellow Briton Jodie Burrage in three sets in the final.

 In September, she reached her first semifinal at the Chennai Open with wins over Arianne Hartono, Anastasia Gasanova and qualifier Nao Hibino.
 However, she was forced to retire from her last four match against third seed Magda Linette due to illness.